Evaluating your sources

-Before using a source, you should consider its quality.
+Before using a source in your research, you should consider if it is a quality source of information.
 Use the categories and questions below to help you evaluate sources that you find on the web or other locations.

 Accuracy/Quality